Space-Xplorer/DCF/README.md

 - If neither exchange matches, you will be prompted to try again.
 ## Credits

-Developed for **AlphaGoResearch**.
+Developed for **AlfagoResearch**.

-For questions or contributions, please contact the project maintainer.
+For questions or contributions, don't hesitate to get in touch with the project maintainer.
 # DCF-Interactive